 All three types of yields– nominal, current, and YTM – share a fascinating connection.
 This relationship depends upon whether the bond is trading at par value, discount, or premium.

 - At the par value, all three yields are equal.

 - If the bond is trading at a premium, YTM will be the lowest, while nominal will be the highest.

 - In case the bond is trading below the face value, the nominal will be the lowest, and YTM will be the highest.

-As said above, the current or running yield is a better and accurate measure of a bond’s return.
+As said above, the current or running yield is a better and more accurate measure of a bond’s return.
 It is because it reflects the prevailing market sentiments.
-However, to make a well-informed decision, an investor must use this measure along with other indicators, including YTM.1–3
+However, to make a well-informed decision, an investor must use this measure and other indicators, including YTM.